Nothing to see here. This component is added to the post page in order to register the visit

 And we became who we are – disrupted-having-lower-than-the-dead-sea-attention-span because digital changed everything.

-It changed everything for us as individuals (and that’s why you might not survive this article) and it changed everything for us as brand owners and promoters.
+It changed everything for us as individuals and it changed everything for us as brand owners and promoters.

 What (very disturbingly) hasn’t changed?